bertonfederico/mri_compressive_sensing/_2_mri_reconstruction/README.md

 ## ADMM with TOTAL VARIATION
 The Alternating Direction Method of Multipliers (ADMM) is an optimization technique particularly suitable for problems that combine multiple cost terms, each of which requires a different form of regularization.
 This approach applies well to the reconstruction of undersampled MRI images, where we want to simultaneously preserve the measured data and obtain a “clean” image free of artifacts.
-Total Variation (TV) penalization is a commonly used method for this purpose, as it minimizes local variations without excessively blurring the edges, preserving important structural details of the image.
 Consider the problem of reconstructing an image x from incomplete k-space data k.
 The goal is to find an image that:
 - respects the measured k-space data (i.e., the observed frequencies)
 - reduces noise and artifacts that may result from undersampling through regularization.